Weekend in Graz itinerary for first time visitors

 Kunsthaus Graz (Art Museum)

-The Kunsthaus Graz or ‘the friendly alien,’ as it affectionately referred to by locals.
+Still wondering what to do in Graz?
+Then visit the The Kunsthaus Graz or ‘the friendly alien,’ as it affectionately referred to by locals.
 This building resembles a part alien spaceship, part vital organ depending on where you’re viewing it from.

 The Kunsthaus is one of the most futuristic buildings in Graz and stands out against the more historically designed buildings.